 Follow these guidelines to maximize your social media strategy, and be sure to consult the university’s social media use policy.
 See the Editorial Content guide for tips on language, tone, and best practices.

 - All social media passwords should follow the Policy on Enterprise Passwords from Information Technology Services.
-The university’s Communications Office recommends that passwords include longer phrases rather than university-related names, nicknames, or acronyms.
+The university’s Communications team recommends that passwords include longer phrases rather than university-related names, nicknames, or acronyms.
 Passwords should be updated at least quarterly, and again when a social media administrator leaves his/her position at Northeastern.

 - Any employee with responsibility for and/or access to a university social media account should be removed as an administrator upon leaving the university.
 A direct supervisor of the employee must do so in a timely manner, and in accordance with the HRM Off-Boarding Toolkit.